bruhg173/PhonePadBridge/README.md

 - Windows 10/11
 - .NET 8 SDK
 - ViGEmBus installed for virtual Xbox controller output
+- ViGEmBus probably wont need to be installed but if for some reason it doesnt work try downloading it and then if that doesnt fix it lmk
 - Android Platform Tools / `adb.exe` for Android USB mode

 ### Android